Introduction: How to Play Cornhole

 - Alternate step 2 between you and your opponent next to you.

-- End each round when both you and your opponent don’t have any more bags.
+- End each round when both you and your opponent run out of bags.

 - Add the total points for each team and find the difference between them.
 The team with the most points that round will add the difference to their score.

-For example: if Team A scores 4 points and Team B scores 2 points, Team A adds 2 points to their total score (4 - 2 = 2)
+Example: if Team Red scores 4 points and Team Green scores 2 points, Team Red adds 2 points to their total score (4 - 2 = 2)

 - If a team’s total reaches 21 exactly, that team wins.